 In an effort to maintain ride quality and control dust through the dry summer months, Yakima County applies magnesium chloride on selected gravel roads.
 The selection process is based on a list of objective criteria such as traffic volume, number of adjacent residences and the type and amount of adjacent crops.
 The number of roads to be treated is primarily a budgetary decision.

-2023 Road Stabilization List:
+2025 Road Stabilization List:

-2023 Road Stabilization List for the Upper/Mid Valley
+2025 Road Stabilization for Upper/Mid Valley